farm/corda-docs/content/en/docs/apps/payments/modulr-payment-rail.md

 3. The ISO 20022 payload sent to Modulr is stored.

-4. The Modulr payments CorDapp sends an HTTP request containing the specified payment initiation payload to the Modulr API.
+4. The Modulr Payment Rail CorDapp sends an HTTP request containing the specified payment initiation payload to the Modulr API.
 Modulr provides different environment URLs which we specify in the node's configuration.

-5. The Modulr payments CorDapp polls the status of the payment through the Modulr API until Modulr returns a final state of PROCESSED or CANCELLED.
+5. The Modulr payments CorDapp polls the status of the payment through the Modulr API until Modulr returns a final state of either `PROCESSED` or `CANCELLED`.

 6. The response received from the Modulr API is converted from JSON to the equivalent ISO XML message.

 ## Project structure

 Use this documentation to explore the `modulr-rail` module.
-You should also be familiar with the Payments-core CorDapp before using this rail.
+You should also be familiar with the [Payments-core CorDapp](payments-core-cordapp) before using this rail.

 In the Modulr payments rail main submodule, there are two packages:

 * Client - which contains the `ModulrClient` class - a proxy to the Modulr API.
 * Rail - which contains sub-projects with the actions, flows, and services required to make payments from a Corda node via the Modulr PSP.

-### Client Module
+### Client module

 The `com.r3.payments.modulr.client` package contains the `ModulrClient` class, a wrapper class which acts as a proxy to the Modulr API.
 The `client` obtains data from the Modulr API via HTTP calls to REST endpoints.

 This package contains Java Object representations of JSON entities which may be serialized to JSON to be sent via HTTP to the Modulr API.